 This isn’t as daunting a process as you might think, especially if you have a single location.
 If you have multiple locations, you’ll need to go through this process for each of them.

-- Go to this Google My Business create-a-listing page and click on the green GET STARTED button.
+- Go to this Google Business Profile create-a-listing page and click on the green GET STARTED button.